vuejs/v2.vuejs.org/src/v2/cookbook/creating-custom-scroll-directives.md

 ## Simple Example

 There are many times that we might want to add a bit of behavior, especially animation, to a scroll event on a site.
-There are many ways to do so, but the path with the least amount of code and dependencies is to use a [custom directive](https://vuejs.org/v2/guide/custom-directive.html) to create hook for anything that fires off a particular scroll event.
+There are many ways to do so, but the path with the least amount of code and dependencies is to use a [custom directive](https://vuejs.org/v2/guide/custom-directive.html) to create a hook for anything that fires off a particular scroll event.

 ``` js
 Vue.directive('scroll', {